All Episodes

 Let's do it safely, but let's get ourselves back to work.

-Last word, Senator McSally.
+Last words, Senator McSally.

 Absolutely.

-This is not an on-off switch, it's a a real stat, and there's a way for us to safely return to work, learn best practices from the essential businesses who are using PPE and disinfecting and still functioning, protecting the vulnerable, supporting the healthcare workers, and we can do this all together.
+And there's a way for us to safely return to work, learn best practices from the essential businesses who are using PPE and disinfecting and still functioning, protecting the vulnerable, supporting the health care workers.

 And with the antibody testing developed right here at the University of Arizona, we'll know which of our health care workers are immune, and that's going to help us make good decisions to safely allow people to return to work at the governor's direction.